corbtastik/yolo/index.md

 > [Solo](http://chibicode.github.io/solo) is a Jekyll theme that supports **single-page websites** only, but supports them well.
 Yes, it's responsive. - _[Shu Uesugi](https://github.com/chibicode)_

-I'm a Solo fan, so much that I'm continuing development.
-I find being able to generate single page docs with a bit of style incredibly useful.
+I'm a Solo fan, so much so that I'm continuing development when I can.
+Being able to generate single page docs with a bit of custom style is __mucho__ useful.

 __Goals for continuing Solo:__